maximebf/php-debugbar/docs/rendering.md

 ### Controlling object initialization

 You can further control the initialization of the javascript object using `setInitialization()`.
-It takes a bitwise value made out of the constants ̀INITIALIZE_CONSTRUCTOR` and `INITIALIZE_CONTROLS`.
+It takes a bitwise value made out of the constants `INITIALIZE_CONSTRUCTOR` and `INITIALIZE_CONTROLS`.
 The first one controls whether to initialize the variable (ie. `var debugbar = new DebugBar()`).
 The second one whether to initialize all the controls (ie. adding tab and indicators as well as data mapping).